3 Steps to Better Legal Intakes at Your Client-Centered Firm

 A good working relationship begins with a good customer onboarding process.
 Having the intake specialist at your law firm answer questions thoroughly the first time will personally save you hassle and time down the line.
 Are clients bombarded with unintelligible forms?
 Or do you give them user-friendly paperwork only as necessary?
-Is your billing process exceptionally clear and transparent?
 Set expectations and establish workflows with your clients from the start, and everything will unfurl more smoothly from there.

 Speed is everything:

 The modern lawyer puts the client and their timetable first, and it’s not just about instant responsiveness.
 Be proactive in soliciting and ensuring client comprehension.
 As with any relationship, frequent, prompt, and clear transmissions make all the difference.
 Speedy interaction is even more important when the news is not what the client is hoping to hear.
 Using a cutting edge case management system to streamline your outreach can aid in ensuring sufficient communication.
 GrowPath case management offers click-to-call, in-file texting, and seamless Outlook email integration.